Camino de Santiago

 Built in 1742, this manor house retains the charm of yesteryear.
 Painstakingly renovated in 2004, the major architectural and historical elements have been retained, while modern amenities and class have been introduced.
 There are a number of buildings located on the estate, enough for a small village.
-The rooms are located in the main building and other small buildings in the "village".
-Large spacious rooms of 20 - 35 meters greet guests, along with an ensuite bathroom.
+The rooms are located in the main building and other small buildings in the "village.”
+Large spacious rooms of 20-35 square meters greet guests, along with an en suite bathroom.

-Set in the restored Galacian farmhouse, Santaia is a lovely respite from the hurried everyday life.
+Set in the restored Galician farmhouse, Santaia is a lovely respite from the hurried everyday life.
 Begona is a fabulous host, with an eye for design and style.
 The rooms are sophisticated.
-The furnishings are from a bygone area however with modern touches.
-A true delight on the camino.
+The furnishings are from a bygone era, however with modern touches.
+A true delight on the Camino.

 Santiago de Compostela

 The Parador that other paradors look up to.
-Sensuous bedding, sprawling and open courtyards, regal dining - this five star establishment is a treat to reward you for your epic achievement.
+Sensuous bedding, sprawling and open courtyards, regal dining—this 5-star establishment is a treat to reward you for your epic achievement.

 Level : Low